znsio/specmatic-documentation/documentation/soap.md

 ### Obtaining Payload Samples

-Use your application's logging features to obtain requests and responses for your SOAP API, which you can then rewrite using Qontract syntax.
+Use your application's logging features to obtain requests and responses for your SOAP API, which you can then rewrite using Specmatic syntax.

 ### Defining SOAP Contracts